 Your book will be formatted for e-book and, if applicable, hard copy, and you will be given a proof e-copy to check, prior to publication.

-If, for any reason, we feel that your work is not a good fit for us, we will always reply with feedback and alternative publishing options that you can try.
+If, for any reason, we feel that your work is not a good fit for us, we will always reply with feedback and alternative publishing options that we think might be a good fit for your work, if appropriate.

 Do I need to do my own promotion once my book is published?

 We do not expect you to do your own promotion.
 Your work will be promoted prior to launch on the website, social media, advertising and by other appropriate, ethical means, including our email list.
 And after launch—don’t worry, we never leave you to fend for yourself.
 Your work will be continually promoted, which will involve including it in third party sales promotions and offering it at a ‘sale’ price from time to time.
 We are dedicated to supporting our authors and their work; we are independent authors ourselves and understand exactly where an author needs help.
 It is not compulsory for you to have your own website or social media accounts in your author name.
-That said, if you do have these features and wish to do your own promotion (e.g. tweet about your book), then that’s great, too!
-It is good practice to have some kind of online presence as an author, but if you really don’t want that, don’t worry.
+That said, if you do have these features and wish to do your own promotion (e.g. tweet about your book), then that’s great, too – the more you can promote your work, too, the more sales!
+It is also good practice to have some kind of online presence as an author, but if you really don’t want that, don’t worry.
 Our primary concern is the quality of your work.

 Who sets the price for my work?